 As architects, we should not be hesitant to practice the architecture that inspired us into the discipline in the first place.
 As users and clients, we should seek the architecture that feeds the sensorial delights of humanity.
 We should engage in a more flexible attitude that moves us and inspires a better way forward.

 It is time to deepen the discourse, deepen the conversation, addressing the performance and phenomenological experience of space.
-The concepts are not new, and they are commonly used in certain spaces.
-But the time has come to spread the magic to others, combined with greater use of WELL, to produce better performing architecture through sensory thought.
+The concepts are not new, and they are commonly used only for certain spaces.
+But the time has come to spread the delight to others, combined with greater use of WELL, to produce better performing architecture through sensory thought.

 This is performance as an integral part of phenomenological experience that recognizes our multisensorial nature — yes, a sustainable experience AND a wellness experience — but more livable, more memorable, more human.